-On January 10, 2018, we filed a prospectus supplement with the U.S. Securities and Exchange Commission (the "SEC") for a continuous public offering of up to6,000,000 shares (the "Primary Offering") of our newly-designated 6.00% Series B Cumulative Redeemable Preferred Stock (the "Series B Preferred Stock") at an offering price of \$25.00 per share for gross proceeds of up to\$150.0 million and net proceeds, after deducting dealer-manager fees, selling commissions, and estimated expenses of the offering payable by us, of up to approximately \$131.3 million, assuming all shares of the Series B Preferred Stock are sold in the Primary Offering.
-We are also offering up to 500,000 additional shares of the Series B Preferred Stock be undividend reinvestment plan (the "DRIP") to those holders of the Series B Preferred Stock who elect to participate in the DRIP.
+On May 31, 2018, we filed a prospectus supplement with the U.S. Securities and Exchange Commission (the "SEC") for a continuous public offering of up to6,000,000 shares (the "Primary Offering") of our newly-designated 6.00% Series B Cumulative Redeemable Preferred Stock (the "Series B Preferred Stock") at an offering price of \$25.00 per share for gross proceeds of up to \$150.0 million and net proceeds (after deducting dealer-manager fees, selling commissions, and estimated expenses of the offering payable by us) of up to approximately \$131.3 million, assuming all shares of the Series B Preferred Stock are sold in the Primary Offering.
 The Series B Preferred Stock is being offered on a continuous, "reasonable best efforts" basis by Gladstone Securities, LLC ("Gladstone Securities"), our dealer-manager for the Primary Offering.
-Gladstone Securities, an affiliate of ours, is a privately-held broker-dealer and a member of the Financial Industry Regulatory Authority and the Securities Investor Protection Corporation.
-See Note 6, "Related-party Transactions-Dealer-Manager Agreement," within the notes to our accompanying condensed consolidated financial statements for more details on the Dealer Manager Agreement.
+Gladstone Securities affiliate of ours, is a privately-held broker-dealer and a member of the Financial Industry Regulatory Authority and the Securities Investor Protection Corporation.
+See Note 6, "Related-Party Transactions-Dealer-Manager Agreement," within the accompanying notes to our condensed consolidated financial statements for more details on the Dealer-Manager Agreement.

-The offering of the Series B Preferred Stock will terminate on the date (the "Termination Date") that is the earlier of eitherJanuary 10, 2023 (unless terminated earlier or extended by our Board of Directors), or the date on which all 6,000,000 shares offered in the Primary Offering are sold.
+The offering of the Series B Preferred Stock will terminate on the date (the "Termination Date") that is the earlier of either January 10, 2023 (unless terminated earlier or extended by our Board of Directors), or on the date on which all 6,000,000 shares offered in the Primary Offering are sold.